FangyeShi/Web_Scraping/README.md

 In order to circumstance the anti-scraping measures deployed by that website, I tried using TOR.
 But the attempt failed.
 I suspect that TOR proxies are well-known and they are blocked by the website.
 (A human user could solve the captcha to continue using the website but our spiders certainly cannot do that.)

 In the end, I used a pool of user agents and proxies and draw randomly from the pools for each request.
-And this approach worked.
+And this approach worked. *See middlewares.py and settings.py for the details.*

 *The code for scrapy spiders can be found in stock_ideas folder.*